Orders, decorations, and medals of Georgia

-Orders, decorations, and medals of Georgia are the orders, state decorations and medals that are granted by the national government of Georgia for meritorious achievements in national defense, state improvement, and the development of democracy and human rights.
+Orders, decorations, and medals of Georgia are the orders, state decorations and medals that are granted by the national government of Georgia for meritorious achievements in national defence, state improvement, and the development of democracy and human rights.

 They may be granted to any citizen of Georgia and to people with foreign citizenship or without any citizenship.
-Individuals may also be honored posthumously with state awards.
+Individuals may also be honoured posthumously with state awards.
 Nominations are made by government officials.

 Most of the Georgian state awards were established in 1992.
 Six years later, in 1998, the Order of the Golden Fleece was created.
 In 2004, the St. George's Victory Order and the Order of the National Hero of Georgia were added.
 Additional orders were created in 2009.

-The current Georgian Law on Georgian State Awards recognizes 12 official awards: National Hero Award; St. George's Victory Order; David Agmashenebeli Order; Queen Tamar's Order; Presidential Order of Excellence, St. Nicholas Order; Golden Fleece Order; Vakhtang Gorgasali's Order – I, II, III ranks, Order of Honor, Medal “Civil Commitment”; Medal “Military Courage”; Medal “Military Honor”; “Honor” Medal.
+The current Georgian Law on Georgian State Awards recognises 12 official awards: National Hero Award; St. George's Victory Order; David Agmashenebeli Order; Queen Tamar's Order; Presidential Order of Excellence, St. Nicholas Order; Golden Fleece Order; Vakhtang Gorgasali's Order – I, II, III ranks, Order of Honour, Medal “Civil Commitment”; Medal “Military Courage”; Medal “Military Honour”; “Honour” Medal.